Winter Storm Survival Guide for Virginia

 As a Waze for Cities Data partner, VDOT plans to monitor reports coming in from Wazers and those who are simply shoveling their driveways and sidewalks this winter and determine how they can incorporate this data into their operations for the following winter.

-Just don't report hazards while you're driving.
+Please don't report hazards while you're driving.
 You can also report a road issue at 1-800-367-7623 (FOR-ROAD).
 For life-threatening emergencies, please dial 911.

 Learn more about homeowners insurance in Virginia